Ken Shamrock: Second return to Impact Wrestling (2019–2021)

 In August 2019, it was announced that Shamrock would be returning to TNA, now known as Impact Wrestling, for the first time since 2004.
 He returned at the September 5 Impact!
-TV taping in Las Vegas, Nevada and furthered his feud with Moose that began over social media.
+TV taping in Las Vegas, Nevada, and furthered his feud with Moose that began over social media.
 Shamrock faced Moose at the 2019 Bound for Glory event in a losing effort.
 On the October 29 episode of Impact!, Shamrock was challenged to a match by Joey Ryan.
 The following week, Shamrock defeated Ryan, winning his first match since 2002.
 In February 2020, he was inducted into the Impact Hall of Fame.
 On March 17, ICU interrupted Shamrock's interview with Josh Mathews.
 The mysterious figure threw a fireball into Shamrock's eyes.
 He took off the mask and it was revealed to be Sami Callihan.
 Callihan would take his phone and the lights would go off and he would disappear.
 The feud would culminate at Rebellion 2020 Night 1 in an Unsanctioned match, where Shamrock submitted Callihan to an ankle lock.
-Ken Shamrock turned heel when he aligned himself with Sami Callihan and attacked Eddie Edwards.
+Ken Shamrock turned heel when he aligned himself with Sami Callihan and attacked Eddie Edwards before leaving the promotion once more.

+Battleground Championship Wrestling (2022)

+Shamrock returned for a one-night appearance for Battleground Championship Wrestling in Philadelphia on August 6, 2022, defeating Davey Boy Smith's son Harry Smith.

+Return to WWE (2024-present)

+Shamrock had announced that he re-signed with the now-renamed WWE on September 19, 2024 under a Legends Contract during his interview with Chris Van Vliet.

 Mixed martial arts career

 Background

-The origins of Shamrock's mixed martial arts career began in the Japanese pro wrestling organization Fujiwara Gumi.
+The origins of Shamrock's professional fighting career began while working as a bouncer in college and the early years of his professional wrestling career in North Carolina.
+He made money by winning Toughman Contests and street fights.
+Shamrock later joined the shoot-style Japanese pro wrestling organization Fujiwara Gumi.
 On October 4, 1992, at the Tokyo Dome, a legitimate match between "Wayne Shamrock" (Shamrock's ring name in Japan) and kickboxer Don Nakaya Nielsen took place.
 Shamrock submitted Nielsen in 45 seconds, first threatening him with a rear naked choke and then locking a neck crank/keylock combination for the win.
 The success of this match made young professional wrestlers Shamrock, Masakatsu Funaki and Minoru Suzuki question what they had been told since entering into predetermined wrestling: that nobody would ever pay to see real matches.
-Shamrock, Funaki and Suzuki then founded a group of professional wrestlers and decided to pursue marketable legitimate matches.
-They formed a promotion called Pancrase.
+Funaki and Suzuki then founded a group of professional wrestlers and decided to pursue marketable legitimate matches.
+The two formed the pioneering mixed martial arts (MMA) promotion called Pancrase, which Shamrock later joined.